thomas-fossati/draft-svg-test/draft-fossati-svg-test.md

     ~~~
 ~~~

-* Or source from an external file:
+* Or source it from an external file:

 ~~~
     ~~~ goat